 According to the CBC Ottawa news article entitled “Skilled trade workers wooing youth as shortage looms”, tradespeople are trying to persuade young people to consider construction trades for a career as a shortage looms.

 According to Ontario Construction Secretariat’s CEO, Robert Bronk, Ontario’s construction industry will need about 100,000 additional tradespeople across the province.

 For more information, please click here to read the CBC Ottawa news article entitled “Skilled trade workers wooing youth as shortage looms”.

 Newfoundland and Labrador’s Construction Industry Is Gaining Steam Through Small Projects

 While Newfoundland and Labrador’s major projects such as Muskrat falls are winding down, small scale and independent projects are in greater demand.

-According to the Newfoundland and Labrador Construction Association Chairperson and Academy Canada Director, James Loder, the Construction Industry’s biggest challenge is to find people to fill these jobs as more existing tradespeople retire.
+According to the Newfoundland and Labrador Construction Association Chairperson and Academy Canada Consultant, James Loder, the Construction Industry’s biggest challenge is to find people to fill these jobs as more existing tradespeople retire.

 For more information about our Construction Industry’s increasing demands for more skilled tradespeople, please read the VOCM Website’s “Construction Industry Building Steam Through Small Projects: NLCA” at http://vocm.com/news/construction-industry-building-steam-through-small-projects-nlca/.